DerwenAI/cdl-2025-masterclass/PART1.md

 fraud networks, we need to download the datasets and run _entity resolution_ (ER) to merge these.
 Then generate a _domain-specific thesaurus_ from the ER results, used to generate "building blocks" for constructing a graph.

-Launch JupyterLab and run the `1.run_er.ipynb`
-notebook:
+Launch JupyterLab and open the `1.run_er.ipynb` notebook:

 ```bash
 .venv/bin/jupyter-lab 1.run_er.ipynb